 Below are a few success stories from readers who kindly shared copies of their medical outlines:

-Carnation collected all her records and created a medical history outline.
-Her outline was so good, the judge copied and pasted the entire thing right into her approval letter!
+Carnation applied for Fibromyalgia.
+She created a medical summary to show an overview of her condition.
+When she got approved, the judge copied and pasted her entire summary right into her approval letter!
 Carnation’s case was approved fully favorable.
 Carnation Makes a Medical Outline

 Rosemary Makes an Outline